Justice as Fairness

 "Justice as Fairness: Political not Metaphysical" is an essay by John Rawls, published in 1985.
 In it he describes his conception of justice.
 It comprises two main principles of liberty and equality; the second is subdivided into fair equality of opportunity and the difference principle.

 Rawls arranges the principles in "lexical priority," prioritizing in the order of the liberty principle, fair equality of opportunity and the difference principle.
 This order determines the priorities of the principles if they conflict in practice.
-The principles are, however, intended as a single, comprehensive conception of justice—"Justice as Fairness"—and not to function individually.
-These principles are always applied so as to ensure that the "least advantaged" are benefitted and not hurt or forgotten.
+The principles are, however, intended to form a single, coherent conception of justice (Justice as Fairness) rather than to operate independently.
+They are consistently applied with the aim of benefiting the least advantaged members of society, ensuring that they are neither harmed nor overlooked.

 Rawls originally presented the theory in his 1971 book A Theory of Justice, subsequently expanding upon several of its themes in his later book titled Political Liberalism.

 First principle: the liberty principle

-The first and most important principle is that everyone has the same rights as fundamental freedoms.
+The first and most important principle is that everyone has the same rights and fundamental freedoms.
 Rawls argued that "certain rights and freedoms are more important or fundamental "than others."
-For example, Samuel Freeman argues, Rawls believes that "personal property"—personal belongings, a home—constitutes a basic liberty, but an absolute right to unlimited private property is not.
+For example, Samuel Freeman argues, Rawls believes that "personal property"—personal belongings, a home—constitutes a basic liberty, but an absolute right to unlimited private property does not.
 As a fundamental freedom, these rights are inviolable.
 The government must not alter, violate or remove such rights from individuals.
 Thomas Mertens says Rawls believes that the principles of society are chosen by representative citizens on "fair" terms.

 Rawls articulates the liberty principle as the most extensive basic liberty compatible with similar liberty for others in A Theory of Justice; he later amended this in Political Liberalism, stating instead that "each person has an equal claim to a fully adequate scheme of equal basic rights and liberties".